 Journalist

-Journalism has always been a demanding career field, but in recent decades the stress, pressure, and uncertainty of this job seems to have skyrocketed.
+Journalism has always been a demanding career field, but in recent decades, the stress, pressure, and uncertainty of this job seem to have skyrocketed.
 Journalists often have to communicate with people who either would prefer not to talk to them or who are outwardly hostile toward them.
-Ongoing budget cuts have reduced staffs dramatically, which means that journalists are required to do more work with less help (and often for lower pay).

-Though journalism is an essential component of a healthy democracy, the people who do this work are often treated extremely poorly and subjected to a regular barrage of criticism and unfounded accusations.
+Ongoing budget cuts have dramatically reduced staff, requiring journalists to handle more work with less assistance (often for lower pay).
+Though journalism is an essential component of a healthy democracy, those who do this work often face extremely poor treatment and endure a regular barrage of criticism and unfounded accusations.

 Human Resources Manager

-As with teachers, flight attendants, and customer service representatives, careers in human resources often involve interactions with people who are angry or frustrated.
-You need to be prepared to respond to emergencies on a moment’s notice, all while managing your daily workload, maintaining a professional demeanor, and putting the organization’s needs ahead of your own.
+You need to prepare to respond to emergencies on a moment’s notice.
+This is all while managing your daily workload, maintaining a professional demeanor, and prioritizing the organization’s needs ahead of your own.

 Veterinarian